Merkel pushes euro zone for reforms after bank closure deal

 Diplomats said the EU initiative was an attempt to increase pressure on countries such as France and Italy to loosen job protection, ease work-time rules, open up closed professions to competition and make welfare and retirement benefits less generous.

-Italian Prime Minister Enrico Letta said on arrival he was in favor of creating incentives to carry out reforms and Italy had nothing to fear from the discussion.
+Italian Prime Minister Enrico Letta said on arrival he was in favour of creating incentives to carry out reforms and Italy had nothing to fear from the discussion.

 A French official stressed that entering such contracts would be voluntary, and questioned whether the limited funds likely to be available would provide a strong incentive to undertake politically unpopular reforms.

-European Council President Herman Van Rompuy, who chairs EU summits, has suggested a small euro zone “fiscal capacity”, separate from the 28-nation EU’s common budget, could subsidize interest rates on soft loans under such a program, but Berlin remains wary of any open-ended financial transfers.
+European Council President Herman Van Rompuy, who chairs EU summits, has suggested a small euro zone “fiscal capacity”, separate from the 28-nation EU’s common budget, could subsidise interest rates on soft loans under such a programme, but Berlin remains wary of any open-ended financial transfers.

 A senior German official said the proceeds of a planned Financial Transaction Tax which 11 like-minded EU states aim to levy might be used for this purpose.